platonvin/lum/README.md

     - on Linux, GLFW will ask you to install multiple different packages, but you can do it in advance:\
      `sudo apt install libxinerama-dev libxcursor-dev xorg-dev libglu1-mesa-dev pkg-config build-essential`

-Alternatively, you can [download](https://github.com/platonvin/lum/releases) pre-built version for windows
+Alternatively, you can [download](https://github.com/platonvin/lum/releases) pre-built version for Windows

 ## Engine Overview
 ```mermaid